EmoCAST: Emotional Talking Portrait via Emotive Text Description: Introduction

 Some recent methods \cite{kaisiyuan2020mead,10.1145/3528233.3530745,Ma2023StyleTalkOT,wang2023progressive,Gan_2023_ICCV,zhong2024expclip,11045546,Wang_Guo_Bai_Yu_He_Tan_Sun_Bian_2025,ma2023dreamtalk,tan2025edtalk} have shifted their focus to emotion control in talking portrait generation, aiming to produce expressive and emotionally rich talking heads.
-Early approaches utilize emotion labels to regulate expression categories in the generated talking videos~\cite{kaisiyuan2020mead,ji2021audio,Gan_2023_ICCV,xia2024gmtalker}, while others extract expression information directly from an emotional expression video template \cite{10.1145/3528233.3530745,Ma2023StyleTalkOT,wang2023progressive,ma2023dreamtalk}.
+However, directly inferring expressions from speech remains challenging \cite{ma2024emobox}.
+For example, talking head videos generated using only emotionally cued audio often fail to exhibit distinct facial expressions \cite{Zhang_2023_CVPR,chen2025echomimic,xu2024hallo}.
+Consequently, additional emotion-control signals are typically required.
+Early approaches utilize emotion labels to regulate expression categories in the generated talking videos~\cite{kaisiyuan2020mead,ji2021audio,Gan_2023_ICCV,xia2024gmtalker}, while others extract expression information directly from an emotional video template \cite{10.1145/3528233.3530745,Ma2023StyleTalkOT,wang2023progressive,ma2023dreamtalk}.
 Nonetheless, these methods frequently encounter limitations in flexibility and controllability via the label or the reference video.
 Besides, since the emotional videos are hard to capture, existing emotional talking head generation datasets are still limited to the laboratory environment with restricted sample sizes and identities.